ksylor/ohshitgit/README.md

 7. Now you can go ahead and work on the site locally, any file changes should refresh the site automatically.
 For more details, visit the Eleventy docs.

 ## Adding a new language
-If you've volunteered to help add a new language translation to the site, THANK YOU!!!
-Hopefully this process will be super simple for you, and please do let me know if anything can be improved!

 There are a few general rules for translation:
 - Don't translate or change the sitenames ohshitgit.com or dangitgit.com.